 As mentioned, if you are overeating to deal with stress while quitting, it’s a good idea to discuss this with your doctor, as this can have adverse effects on your health.

-Restricting your food intake or exercising excessively to lose weight after quitting can be very harmful.
 If you are feeling the urge to engage in these behaviours to avoid weight gain after quitting, it’s critical that you make an appointment with your doctor or mental health professional to discuss how you’re feeling.
-They will be able to recommend additional support and strategies to help you through this process.

 Coping With Weight Gain When Quitting